Help our Artisans forge long term career paths. Donate now!

 Our Programs

-Would Works hosts 200 woodworking workshops annually providing over 6,000 hours of paid employment,healing community, and hands on woodworking training for people experiencing homelessness or extreme poverty in Los Angeles.
+Would Works hosts 200 woodworking workshops annually providing over 6,000 hours of paid employment, healing community, and hands on woodworking training for people experiencing employment barriers and/or housing instability in Los Angeles.

-Our workshops take place at our shop in Downtown LA and are divided into three core programs:
+Our workshops take place at our woodshop in Downtown LA and are divided into two core programs:

-- Community Builders Program: CBP is an ongoing employment opportunity for Artisans who have completed our beginners or youth program and want to learn more advanced techniques such as machining, design, and furniture fabrication.
-Community Builders create outdoor furniture for community spaces and supportive housing sites throughout LA.
+• Community Builders Program: CBP is an extended paid training opportunity for Artisans who have completed our Beginner Builders Program and want to learn more advanced techniques in furniture design and fabrication.
+CBP creates outdoor furniture for community spaces and supportive housing sites throughout LA as well as our line of wood homewares, available for purchase on our website, through wholesalers, as well as pop up events.

 Our Story